 Effective Communication of Privacy Information to Individuals.

 Businesses must make sure they are providing sufficient and appropriate information to individuals – such as identity details, information on how you are going to use their data, your lawful basis for processing, how long it will be held for and the rights they have with regard to the data processing which must all be presented in concise, easy to understand and clear language.
-This is usually done in a privacy notice, so current privacy notices should be reviewed and updated as required.
+This is usually done in a privacy notice, so privacy notices should be regularly reviewed and updated as required.
 Organisations also need to ensure that individuals are informed of their rights – the right to be informed, right of access, right to rectification, right to erasure, right to restrict processing, right to data portability (in limited circumstances), right to object and the right not to be subject to automated decision-making.
 Individuals must also be aware that they have a right to complain to the ICO about the way in which their information is being handled by an organisation.
 You must therefore ensure that you have procedures in place ensure these rights can be exercised by individuals and dealt with effectively and promptly by your organisation.

 Establishing your Lawful Basis for Processing.